brunch/brunch/docs/README.md

 ### Structure

-After the app is there, let's take a quick look into project structure
+The app is there, let's take a quick look into the project's structure

 ```
 README.md